pytchlang/pytch-vm/doc/source/user/sprite.rst

-   At the moment Pytch does not look at the actual image in the costume, just its overall size, so if the sprite costume has blank sections but the costume itself is touching them mouse then this method will still return true.
+   At the moment Pytch does not look at the actual image in the costume, just its overall size, so if the sprite costume has blank sections but the costume itself is touching the mouse then this method will still return true.
 The current costume and the size set by ``set_size`` is taken into account when checking.